EyeSeeTea/d2-reports/README.md

     - Comment data element: `NHWA_Comment of Abc`.
     - Value data element: `NHWA_Abc`.

-The API endpoint `/dataValueSets` does not provide all the features we need, so we use a custom SQL View.
-It will be included in the generated metadata.
+The API endpoint `/dataValueSets` does not provide all the features we need, so we use a custom SQL View instead.
+It will be included in the metadata.

 We use the data element group to put data elements in the same sections together.
 Note that only data elements belonging to a data element group will be displayed.